-- Part E: General Controls for All Development this part contains chapters on Parking and Access, Stormwater and Flood Risk Management, Tree Management, Contaminated Land, Waste Management, Sustainability, Signage and Adaptable Housing. - Part F: Land Use Specific Controls this part contains chapters on Child Care Centres, Educational Establishments, Licensed Premises and Telecommunications.
+- Part E: General Controls for All Development this part contains chapters on Parking and Access, Stormwater and Flood Risk Management, Tree Management, Contaminated Land, Waste Management, Sustainability, Signage and Adaptable Housing. - Part F: Land Use Specific Controls this part contains chapters on Child Care Centres, Educational Establishments, Leonsed Premises and Telecommunications.

-D6.1.5 How to us this chapter
+D6.1.5 How to use this chapter

-This chapter is applicable to all development and redevelopment work on private land in the Rose Bay Centre.
+This chapter is applicable to all development and redevelopment work on private land in the Rose Bay Centre his chapter of the DCP is structured as follows: